 Platform and Technology Capabilities

-Home / IT Blogs / Using Artificial Intelligence in Cybersecurity
+Home / Insights / Blog / Using Artificial Intelligence in Cybersecurity

 September 26, 2018 - by Synoptek

 We’re entering an era of cybersecurity when we need to rely more heavily on machine learning algorithms as our first line of defense against hackers.
 With the prevalence of AI-powered attacks, a shortage of IT security talent, and an explosion of Internet-connected devices, it’s going to take the speed of machines to counteract this perfect storm increased cybersecurity threats.
 Yet there’s a darker side to the promise of AI (artificial intelligence).
 Let’s look at the pros — and cons — of using AI in cybersecurity.

 The average mid-sized company experiences roughly.
 To truly keep your organization safe, someone should check every event, but there’s no way a human could even begin to prioritize and review such a high daily volume of potential threats.
 That’s where a something — artificial intelligence — comes in.

 AIs use computer algorithms to engage in machine learning to safeguard systems against cybersecurity threats.
 These programs recognize patterns in your system event logs and flag particularly troubling incidents for human review.
 Computer security algorithms can be broken down into: